Academic Catalog

 Crosslisting: BLST 260.

-ENGL 291 - Nature and the Literary Imagination (4 Credit Hours)
+ENGL 291 - Environmental Literature (4 Credit Hours)

-A study of humanity's relationship with and shifting conceptions of the nonhuman world.
-Reading selections vary, but generally include past and contemporary writers who reflect different ethnic and regional outlooks and who work in various modes, including literature, memoir, natural history, and science.
+This course examines humanity's relationship with and shifting conceptions of the nonhuman world through a range of literary and cultural texts.
+While reading selections will vary, they will generally include writers who reflect different ethnic, regional, and/or national outlooks and who work in various modes, including fiction, poetry, memoir, natural history, and science writing.

 Crosslisting: ENVS 291.